russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/platform-comparison.md

 - **Custom model development**: Tools and services for training, fine-tuning, and deploying custom AI models tailored to specific business domains and requirements.
 - **Scalable infrastructure**: Enterprise-grade infrastructure that can handle high-volume, mission-critical AI workloads with global availability and automatic scaling.
 - **Enterprise integration**: Seamless integration with existing enterprise systems, data sources, and applications through standard protocols and extensive connector ecosystem.

-### Power Platform
-- **Business process automation**: End-to-end automation capabilities for streamlining workflows, reducing manual tasks, and improving operational efficiency across departments.
-- **App development**: Low-code tools for building custom business applications that can run on web and mobile platforms, with integration to enterprise data sources.
-- **Data visualization**: Interactive dashboards and reports that transform complex data into actionable insights with real-time monitoring capabilities.
-- **Workflow management**: Visual workflow design tools for creating complex business processes with approvals, branching logic, and system integrations.

 ## Capabilities Comparison